alexeykuz-sys/LinguaGames-Project-MS2/README.md

 **- First time visitor testing:**

-1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the game.
+1. As a Visitor, I want to easily understand the main purpose of the site and learn more about the game.

 2. Upon entering the site, users are automatically presented with clear website consisting of the three blocks:
     - The main area of page presented with 12 cards with a logo of the game.
 User is not able to click on any of the cards until he press the start button.